pauloo1010/Paulo-Inigo-Progra/README.md

 ## Features

-In this library, three different functions have been used within the created class:
+In this library, three different functions have been used within the created class which name is Stats_Obtention :
 - **selection**
 - **matches**
 - **events**